MarkLundager/Java-Code-Style-Improver/README.md

 }//apa                                                 |//apa
 return false; //comment                                |return x > y; //comment
 ```
- EMPTY IF BODY (EIFB) (Also works with inversed condition) Andrew Luxton-Reilly and Gerard Rowe
+ EMPTY IF BODY (EIFB) (Also works with inversed condition).
+Provided by Andrew Luxton-Reilly and Gerard Rowe
 ```
 if(x>/*Comment in middle of expression*/y){            |         /*Auto Generated comments*/
 }//comment here as well                                |/*Comment in middle of expression*/